MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 To connect [!INCLUDE[prod_short](includes/prod_short.md)] on-premises to [!INCLUDE[cds_long_md](includes/cds_long_md.md)], you must specify some information on the **Dataverse Connection Setup** page.

-To connect using an Azure Active Directory (Azure AD) account, you must register an application in Azure AD.
+To connect using a Microsoft Entra ID  account, you must register an application in Microsoft Entra ID.
 You'll have to provide the application ID, key vault secret, and the redirect URL to use.
 The redirect URL is pre-populated and should work for most installations.
 You must set up your installation to use HTTPS.
 For more information, see [Configuring SSL to Secure the Business Central Web Client Connection](/dynamics365/business-central/dev-itpro/deployment/configure-ssl-web-client-connection).
 If you're setting up your server to have a different home page, you can change the URL.
 The client secret will be saved as an encrypted string in your database.

-### To register an application in Azure AD for connecting from Business Central to Dataverse
+### To register an application in Microsoft Entra ID for connecting from Business Central to Dataverse

-The following steps assume that you use Azure AD to manage identities and access.
-For more information about registering an application in Azure AD, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).
+The following steps assume that you use Microsoft Entra ID to manage identities and access.
+For more information about registering an application in Microsoft Entra ID, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).

 1. In the Azure Portal, under **Manage** on the Navigation Pane, choose **Authentication**.
 2. Under **Redirect URLs**, add the redirect URL that is suggested on the **Dataverse Connection Setup** page in [!INCLUDE[prod_short](includes/prod_short.md)].